shaymeister/einherjar/README.md

 Link to Matplotlib documentation: https://matplotlib.org

 # Docker
-To utilize docker, use the following commands:
+To utilize docker, use the following commands along with decompressing the .csv within the data directory:
 ```
 $ docker build -t einherjar .
 $ docker run -it einherjar